musrex/musrex/README.md

 - 👋 Hi, I’m @musrex
-- 👀 I’m interested in learning front end web dev and building web apps.
-I also want to learn rust for fun and peek into the deeper depths of programming.
+- 👀 I’m learning how to program in Python, and eventually want to learn other languages like JavaScript or Rust.
-- 🌱 I’m currently learning JavaScript and Rust.
+- 🌱 I’m currently working through Courera courses and learning on the job as a Survey Programmer.
-- 💞️ I’m looking to collaborate on anything JavaScript related!
-I'd like to learn vanilla JS first and then move onto other frameworks or libraries.
+- 💞️ I’m looking to collaborate on anything Python related!
+I'd also like to learn JavaScript for work purposes (we use jQuery at work) and other programming languages like Rust, C, or Lisp for fun as well as educational purposes.
 - 📫 You can reach me via email at leandro.n.lopez@gmail.com

 <!---